mmmirrra/mmmirrra.github.io/_posts/2023-08-03-MultimediaSystem-data-text.markdown

 - Code system developed by IBM
 - Mainly used in IBM's large computers
-- Use 8-bit binary numbers
+- 8-bit binary numbers are used
 - Can express twice as many symbols and control functions compared to ASCII

 #### Western European character set